roboscienceorg/book/source/Control/Guidance.rst

 which will match slopes at the three points.
 First we convert the problem into a parametric problem: :math:`(t,x,y)`: (0,0,0), (10,10,50) and :math:`(t,x,y)`: (0,10,50), (20,30,20) This was an arbitrary choice for the time values.
-Working on the first segment and following :numref:`text:cubicspline`, for
+Working on the first segment and the spline formulas, for
 :math:`t_0 = 0`, :math:`(x,y) = (0,0)` and
 :math:`(\dot{x}, \dot{y} ) = (1,0)` and for :math:`t_1 = 10`,
 :math:`(x,y) = (10,50)` and :math:`(\dot{x}, \dot{y} ) = (1,1)`.
 From